paulskirk53/Observatory-wiki/Diaries/Fault & Problem log.md

 **Newest entries at top**     see here for [[Todo]]  and here for [[Long term todo]] [[Observatory Home]]

-Get the log of **night of 16th**  too as focuser error and centering error session finished at  23.34 probably started at 22:00 from AI re guiding becoming erratic when autofocus runs - as star shapes change, guiding errors creep in.
+Get the log of **night of 16th**  too as focuser error and centering error when aborting center operation - the dialog stays open and the only option is to kill SGP.
+Session finished at  23.34 probably started at 22:00 from AI re guiding becoming erratic when autofocus runs - as star shapes change, guiding errors creep in.
 Best to pause guiding.
 Also dithering conflicts - probably dithering after each autofocus image.

 **night of 15th and a.m. of 16th May**